DoctorMcKay/node-steam-user/README.md

 - `password` - The password for your new account
 - `email` - The contact email for your new account
 - `callback` - Called when the account is either created or an error occurs
-	- `result` - A value from `Steam.EResult`.
+	- `result` - A value from `SteamUser.EResult`.
-		- `Steam.EResult.OK` if the account was created successfully
+		- `SteamUser.EResult.OK` if the account was created successfully
-		- `Steam.EResult.DuplicateName` if there is already an account with that username
+		- `SteamUser.EResult.DuplicateName` if there is already an account with that username
-		- `Steam.EResult.IllegalPassword` if your password is too weak or otherwise bad
+		- `SteamUser.EResult.IllegalPassword` if your password is too weak or otherwise bad
 		- or something else on another error
 	- `steamid` - If successful, this is a `SteamID` object containing the new account's SteamID